-Tip: If you do not want the Welcome to WinRunner window to appear the next time you start WinRunner, clear the Show on Startup check box.
+Tip: If you do not want the Welcome to WinRunner window to open the next time you start WinRunner, clear the Show on startup check box.

-For the purposes of this tutorial, click New Test to close the Welcome to WinRunner window and begin working in WinRunner.
+For the purposes of this tutorial, click Create a New Test to close the Welcome to WinRunner window and begin working in WinRunner.

-Each test you create or run is displayed by WinRunner in a test window.
+WinRunner displays each test you create or run in a test window.
 You can open many tests at one time.